Monday, 1 January 2024

 Subsequent seminars, to be announced in due course, will continue to explore the important Boss-Heidegger conversations and correspondence reported in the book, including their fundamental Taormina conversations of 1963 to which we have already devoted many seminars.

 Whatever else Heidegger did in his long life, his Zollikon seminars were an act of decency and piety – even if he and Boss were naive in thinking that clinical psychiatrists, of all people, would be receptive to his radical questioning of the foundations of psychotherapy.
-Heidegger travelled from Freiburg in Germany to Zollikon in Switzerland, took no payment, and put an enormous amount of work and thought into preparing and conducting these seminars.
+Heidegger travelled from Freiburg in Germany to Zollikon in Switzerland, took no payment (according to his trusted assistant, the late Prof. Dr. Friedrich-Wilhelm von Herrmann – personal communication), and put an enormous amount of work and thought into preparing and conducting these seminars.
 He collaborated with Boss explicitly because he hoped to help troubled people.
 The protocols of, and Heideggers notes for, the seminars can be a force for great good if we are prepared to take them slowly and seriously, and open ourselves to their profound simplicity.
 They are revolutionary in their return to beginnings, saying ‘the same thing in the same way’ – which, as Heidegger points out and we shall discuss on 3 November, Socrates said was the hardest of all.

 This does not mean there is nothing to criticise in Heideggers or Bosss approach to, or in, the Zollikon seminars.
 Boss limited the participation to medical doctors with only a few non-medical professionals.
 As I showed in my paper Medical Daseinsanalysis (Existential Analysis 16.1, January 2005: 169-177), Heidegger colluded with Bosss aspiration for, and teaching and practice of, Daseinsanalysis as a medical discipline.
 We have explored the implications of this in many recent Inner Circle Seminars, including Inner Circle Seminar No. 292, on 15 September: Is the madman mentally ill?
 No. – Heidegger 1953.